zedatgithub/docs/tokenomics/contracts.md

 ---
 description: >-
-  Same contract source code with same contract address are deployed over all chains
+  Identical contract source code with identical contract addresses deployed on all chains chains
 ---